SQE FAQs

 Non-law work experience cannot count as QWE, although working in the in-house legal department of a company could do.
 If you have already secured a training contract, I would discuss your question with the graduate recruitment team.
 Most larger firms would still insist you complete their two-year QWE programme even if you have experience elsewhere which is capable of counting as QWE, so they probably wouldn’t have a strong view either way as to what you do in that gap year.

 However, if you haven’t yet secured a traditional LPC training contract and are planning taking a gap year after your LPC, I would recommend getting some legal work experience during that period – not only to enhance your knowledge of the profession, but part, or all of it might be capable of counting as QWE if you don’t secure a traditional LPC training contract.
-But remember, if you take the LPC and don’t get a traditional LPC training contract, you will need BOTH a pass in SQE 2 and two years of QWE in order to qualify.
+But remember, if you pass the LPC and don’t get a traditional LPC training contract, you will need BOTH a pass in SQE 2 and two years of QWE in order to qualify.

 Can a placement year during your degree in a legal team with a company count as QWE?